-Nicola ensures that LIBF develops innovative learning experiences across its higher education programmes.
-She works with Faculty to build their skills and knowledge in relation to learning technologies and guides them to develop first class learning experiences across digital, face-to-face, and blended platforms.
+Nicola ensures that LIBF develops innovative learning and assessment experiences across its higher education programmes.
+She works with Faculty to build their skills and knowledge and guides them to develop first class learning experiences across digital, face-to-face, and blended platforms.
 Nicola promotes a culture of learning and ensures that good pedagogy is at the heart of decisions around teaching and assessment.
 She shares good practice and thought leadership with her colleagues and across the sector.

 Alongside her educational responsibilities, Nicola chairs our Equality, Diversity, and Inclusion Committee – something she is passionate about.

-Digital learning, pedagogy, course design, knowledge management, digital literacy, information literacy, learning technology, librarianship.
+Pedagogy, course design, assessment design, digital learning, research skills, digital literacy, information literacy, learning technology, knowledge management, librarianship.

-The London Institute of Banking & Finance, Head of Academic Development: 2020 – present
+The London Institute of Banking & Finance, Head of Teaching & Learning Excellence: 2020 – present